Why stacking 7 tools costs more than an integrated solution

 - Continuous activity monitoring

-- Anticipate problems before they become critical
+- Anticipating problems before they become critical

 - Rapid identification of growth opportunities

-- Decision-making based on fresh and reliable data
+- Decision-making based on fresh, reliable data

 Increased competitiveness